 Member - Member contribution rates are set by state statute.
-In accordance with Iowa Code Chapter 411 as modified by act of the 1994 General Assembly, to establish compliance with the Federal Older Workers Benefit Protections Act, the contribution rate was 9.40% of earnable compensation for the years ended June 30, 2023, and 2022.
+In accordance with lowa Code Chapter 411 as modified by act of the 1994 General Assembly, to establish compliance with the Federal Older Workers Benefit Protections Act, the contribution rate was 9.40% of earnable compensation for the years ended June 30, 2024, and 2023.

 Employer - Employer contribution rates are based upon an actuarially determined normal contribution rate and set by state statute.
 The required actuarially determined contributions are calculated on the basis of the entry age normal method as adopted by the Board of Trustees as permitted under Chapter 411 of the Code of Iowa.
 The normal contribution rate is provided by state statute to be the actuarial liabilities of the plan less current plan assets, with such total divided by one percent of the actuarially determined present value of prospective future compensation of all members, further reduced by member contributions and state appropriations.
 Under the Code of Iowa the employer's contribution rate cannot be less than 17.00% of earnable compensation.
-The contribution rate was 23.90% and 26.18%, for the years ended June 30, 2023 and 2022, respectively.
+The contribution rate was 22.98% and 23.90% for the years ended June 30, 2024, and 2023, respectively.